-The basic goals of the Department of Foreign Languages are:
+The basic goals of the Department of Modern Languages are:

-- 1. to acquaint non-language majors with a culture, language and literature other than their own: - 2.to provide language majors with the skills and knowledge necessary for effective communication in the foreign language - 3. and to provide adequate training for those who plan to continue their language study in graduate school and for those who plan to enter professional fields that require the mastery of a foreign language.
+- to acquaint non-language majors with a culture, language and literature other than their own; - to provide language majors with the skills and knowledge necessary for effective communication in another language; - 3. and to provide adequate training for those who plan to continue their language study in graduate school and for those who plan to enter professional fields that require the mastery of another language.